Beyond Total Testosterone: SHBG, Free T, and the Genetics Most Labs Miss

 What Mosaic covers

 Your Mosaic report includes SHBG tendency, testosterone metabolism, and DHT conversion in the Hormones section.
-These gauges go beyond what a standard hormone panel tells you and give your provider genetic context that makes lab results more meaningful.
+These readings go beyond what a standard hormone panel tells you and give your provider genetic context that makes lab results more meaningful.
+If hormones are your focus, the hormone optimization landing page is a good next step.